nodeFiddle/nodeFiddle/README.md

 __As jsFiddle, nodeFiddle__

 Execute and share nodeJS code on the browser!
+[Try it here!](http://nodefiddle.github.io/nodeFiddle)

 ### Install